GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step08/Tutorial.rst

 solvers as another, separate, solver.
 This approach allows for generality and flexibility in our multi-physics resolutions.
 The order in which these solver specifications is done is not important.
-It is important, though, to instantiate each single-physic solver with meaningful names.
+It is important, though, to instantiate each single-physics solver with meaningful names.
 The names given to these single-physics solver instances will be used to recognize them and create the coupling.